⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 SEO considerations

-Although they both have their own benefits and drawbacks, for the most part, SSG and SSR are both great for SEO.
-This is because both of them generate their HTML outputs on the server at either build or request time.
-This means both can be crawled and indexed by search engine bots.
+Although they both have their own benefits and drawbacks, SSG and SSR are both great for SEO.
+This is because both of them generate their HTML outputs on a server, meaning both can easily be crawled and indexed by search engine bots.

 My rule of thumb

-In closing, both SSR and SSG are great rendering methods and have their own pros and cons that make them suitable for different scenarios in your Next.js application.
-Overall one isn’t better than the other.
-It’s almost like comparing apples and pears; they have similarities but also have different purposes, so it’s important to know how and when to use both methods in your applications.
+In closing, both SSR and SSG are great rendering methods and have their own pros and cons that make them suitable for different scenarios in a Next.js application.
+Overall one isn’t better than the other and it’s almost like comparing apples and pears; they have similarities but also have different purposes, so it’s important to know how and when to use both methods.

-But, to help you decide on which rendering method to use and when, I generally follow this: Where possible look to use SSG, but if that’s not possible for some of the reasons above, then use SSR for the page or a combination of CSR and SSG depending on if SEO is an important consideration or not.
+But, to help you decide on which rendering method to use and when, I generally follow this: Where possible look to use SSG, but if that’s not possible for some of the reasons above, then use SSR for the page.

 Article written by